Migrate JSON data from OSS to MaxCompute

 Note

-3. Create an offline synchronization node.
+3. Create a batch synchronization node.

 1. Go to the data analytics page.
 Right-click the specified workflow and choose Create Node > Data Integration > Offline synchronization.